Jessica Andrews (character): Commentary

-Lively learned of her involvement with Cobra Kai when she received a phone call from the creators.
-The decision to make Jessica and Amanda cousins developed due to a trend that the creators have observed: "One thing that we've noticed in the Cobra Kai fandom is everyone's always saying so-and-so is related to so-and-so...and more often than not we find that kind of thing cheesy.
+Robyn Lively learned of her involvement with Cobra Kai when she received a phone call from the creators.
+The decision to make Jessica and Amanda LaRusso cousins developed due to a trend that the creators have observed: "One thing that we've noticed in the Cobra Kai fandom is everyone's always saying so-and-so is related to so-and-so...and more often than not we find that kind of thing cheesy.
 It wouldn't feel grounded".
-However, Hurwitz notes that the return of Terry Silver offered a perfect opportunity to make this kind of connection: "It gets to the point where Terry has sort of driven [Daniel] crazy enough to make him look like a crazy person in front of Amanda....
+However, Jon Hurwitz notes that the return of Terry Silver offered a perfect opportunity to make this kind of connection: "It gets to the point where Terry has sort of driven [Daniel] crazy enough to make him look like a crazy person in front of Amanda....
 "Amanda is just like, 'I need a break from this' and leaves town.
 And we thought, 'What better character to give Amanda some perspective on what Daniel actually went through back in the day than the woman who was there with Daniel?'"
-Robyn Lively concurred, citing the choice as "a full circle moment and so satisfying".
+Lively concurred, citing the choice as "a full circle moment and so satisfying".
 Hurwitz also references Jessica's critical role as matchmaker: "[Amanda] moved out to LA and didn't know anybody.
 And Jessica's like, 'Hey, there's this nice guy that I know...she's just like, 'Hey, I'm gonna introduce Amanda, my cousin, Amanda, to this really nice guy'.
 And the rest is history...
 She has this great energy about her that is very similar to Courtney Henggeler's energy.
 So to bring those two actresses together, it felt like they were sisters, it felt like they were cousins.
 It just felt right".